 The review considered the effectiveness of the management of the site over the past 10 years and the aims for the future.

 As part of this review we are commissioning surveys to establish what species are present on the Hill and whether there have been any detectable changes over the last 10 years.
 This includes an Invertebrate Survey by David Gibbs, who last carried out a survey on the site in 2007.

-The revised plan is now being written and a draft can be seen on our Management Plan page.
-A final review of the plan will be completed once we have received the results of the surveys.
+The revised plan can be seen on our Management Plan page.
+A further review of the plan will be completed once we have received the results of the surveys.

-The additional works for winter 2018/18 are now complete; they were focused on three priority areas identified in drafting the new plan described here:
+The additional works for winter 2018/19 were focused on three priority areas identified in drafting the new plan described here: